banner image

 Mayor's Writing Competition

-Entries are open for the 2025 Mayors Writing Competition.
+Entries are now open for the 18th Mayor's Writing Competition.

-Every year, we invite budding authors aged 5 to 18, to submit their original literary works.
-Entrants must be residents or attend school in Eurobodalla.
+Every year, we extend an invitation to budding authors aged between 5 and 18 years to submit their original literary works.
+Entrants must reside or attend school in Eurobodalla.

-Every year, we receive a flood of entries, and our judges have the challenging task of selecting the prize-winners.
-We award prizes to the most imaginative and unique narratives.
+Year after year, we receive a flood of entries.
+From this vast pool of submissions, our judges have the challenging task of selecting the prize-winning entries.
+Prizes are awarded to the most imaginative and unique narratives.

-This year's theme, selected by Mayor Mathew Hatcher is Friendship.
+This year's theme, 'Lost and found', was selected by Mayor Mathew Hatcher.

 Key dates